ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 ### Prereq
 {: #config_agent_kube_cluster_prereq}

-To deploy the LogDNA agent in a cluster, you must have a user ID that has the following IAM roles:
+To deploy the logging agent in a cluster, you must have a user ID that has the following IAM roles:
 * **Viewer** platform role, and **Writer** or **Manager** service role to work with that cluster instance.
 * **Viewer** permissions on the resource group where the cluster is available.